ashokreddy1613/Interview/AWS.md

    - Limited to specific accounts/groups
    - No complex conditions

-### 2.2 EBS
-9. What is the difference between S3 and EBS?
+## 9. What is the difference between S3 and EBS?
    S3:
    - Object-based storage
    - Accessed via API/web